kumahq/kuma-website/docs/docs/dev/explore/observability.md

 ### Prometheus

-When Kuma is used in multi-zone the recommended approach is to use 1 prometheus in each zone and to send the metrics of each zone to a global prometheus.
+When Kuma is used in multi-zone the recommended approach is to use 1 Prometheus instance in each zone and to send the metrics of each zone to a global Prometheus instance.

 Prometheus offers different ways to do this: